|AustinTek homepage||| Linux Virtual Server Links | AZ_PROJ map server ||

 On the day side of the earth.

-right under the shadow, you can't see it from everywhere on the daylight side.
+right under the shadow. you can't see it from just anywhere on the daylight side.

 The names Solar and Lunar eclipse are a little confusing.
 You'd hope that the name for the eclipse would indicate the object that's in shadow, or maybe the object that disappears from view, or maybe the object that blocks the light.
 Whatever it is, you'd hope that the same convention would be used for naming all eclipses.
 Instead the name used came from what humans, standing on the earth, saw, back in the days before they understood the mechanism for an eclipse.
 So (show with model) a solar eclipse occurs when you can't see the sun; a lunar eclipse occurs when you can't see the moon.
 Human language is like this; it isn't precise.
 The listener has to pay attention and disambiguate the speaker's words on the fly.

-If the sun, Moon and Earth all orbited in the same plane, which is what I've told you, how often would we have eclipses? (twice a month).
-We'd have a lunar eclipse, every full Moon and a solar eclipse every new Moon.
+I've told you that the moon orbits the earth in the plane of the ecliptic (the plane that the earth and the planets orbit the sun).
+With the sun, Moon and Earth all moving in the same plane, how often would we have eclipses? (twice a month).
+We'd have a lunar eclipse every full Moon and a solar eclipse every new Moon.

-In fact eclipses are relatively rare.
-You only get them about twice a year.
+It turns out that eclipses only occur twice a year.
 Let's see why.

-In fact, the Moon orbits the Earth in a plane that's tilted 5° to the ecliptic plane.
+In fact, the Moon doesn't orbit the earth in exactly the plane of the ecliptic.
+The Moon orbits the Earth in a plane that's tilted 5° to the ecliptic plane.

 show exaggerated tilt with hoop.

 It's left over from the collision that formed the Earth-Moon system.
-The collision wasn't dead-centre, so the Earth's axis of rotation was tilted.
-Another effect of the collision not being dead centre was that the the collisional debris was sprayed out in a plane tilted to the ecliptic.
-This collisional debris later coallesced to form the Moon, which now orbited the Earth in a plane tilted 5° to the plane of the ecliptic.
+The collision wasn't dead-centre.
+Not only was the Earth's axis of rotation was tilted, but the collisional debris was sprayed out in a plane tilted to the ecliptic.
+This collisional debris later coallesced to form the Moon, which now orbits the Earth in a plane tilted 5° to the plane of the ecliptic.

-Now with the moon's orbit tilted to the ecliptic plane, how often do we get eclipses?
+Now with the moon's orbit tilted to the ecliptic plane, let's see how often we get eclipses.

 As the Earth orbits the sun, the plane of the Moon's orbit stays (essentially) fixed, just as the direction of the axis of the Earth's rotation stays fixed.
 It's the same gyroscopic effect.